SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-html-quickview-adaptive-card-extension.md

 Open the **Web Part Toolbox** and select your ACE.

 Once added to the page, select the **Preview** link in the top-right area of the workbench to interact with the ACE.
-Next, select the **Quick view** button.
+Next, select the **Quick View** button.
 This will open the default Adaptive Card implementation of the Quick View defined in the **src/adaptiveCardExtensions/htmlQuickView/quickView/template/QuickViewTemplate.json** file:

 ![Screenshot of the default ACE & Quick View](../../../images/viva-extensibility/ace-basic-html-quickview-01.png)